George-Marchment/collection/README.md

 # George's CD Collection

 This is George's CD collection.
-It has last been update on the 03/06/2025
+It has last been updated on the 03/06/2025

 | Artist | Album | Year |
 |--------|-------|------|